Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 2. use neutral colours and one bright colour for focus
 3. use an established colour palette
 * Fonts:
-1.only use a few different ones
+1. only use a few different ones
 2. avoid fancy fonts
 3. vary bold and italic to differentiate stuff
 * As few levels of menus & forms as possible.